Jet Chang

-Jet Chang (張宗憲 (Zhāng Zōngxiàn); born December 27, 1988) is a Taiwanese professional basketball player.
+Tsung-Hsien "Jet" Chang (張宗憲 (Zhāng Zōngxiàn); born December 27, 1988) is a Taiwanese professional basketball player for the Formosa Dreamers of the Taiwan Professional Basketball League (TPBL).
 A former player for the BYU–Hawaii Seasiders in Hawaii, United States, he led the Seasiders to a runner-up finish in the 2011 NCAA Division II tournament, in which he was named Most Outstanding Player.
-Chang also plays for the Chinese Taipei national basketball team and made his national team debut at the 2009 FIBA Asia Championship.
+He then went on to win championships in Taiwan and also play in China and the Philippines.
+Chang also played for the Chinese Taipei national basketball team and made his national team debut at the 2009 FIBA Asia Championship.